-Some states require that a Notice of Commencement be filed at the start of the project, and in others, it might be optional.
+Some states require that a Notice of Commencement be filed at the start of the project; and, in others, it might be optional.
+And, as expected, Notices of Commencement have implications when it comes to Ohio lien law.
 Here, I’ll tell you about an Ohio Notice of Commencement and how to find it when you’re working on an Ohio-based construction project.

 Who needs to file a Notice of Commencement, and when?

-Most of the time, a Notice of Commencement must be filed before or just after any labor or materials are furnished on a given construction project.
+Most of the time, a Notice of Commencement must appear before or just after anybody furnishes labor or material on real property.

-Generally, it’s the person or entity at the top of the payment chain — the property owner or the general contractor — that files a Notice of Commencement.
+Generally, it’s the person or entity at the top of the payment chain — the property owner, the part owner, or the general contractor — that files a Notice of Commencement.
 Ohio is one of the few states where a Notice of Commencement is required and must be filed by the property owner or the party authorizing the work to be done on the property.
+(See Ohio Revised Code § 1311.04).

 Free Form Template Download: Ohio Notice of Commencement